sausheong/muse/README.md

 WARNING: This is pre-alpha software where bugs abound and snap and gnash at every mistake you make.
 Use at your own risk!

-Just to push the point that this is pre-alpha software, I haven't created the Muse gem yet, and I don't have any version number for Muse yet either.
-I crunched this out amidst other work in bits and pieces in slightly over a week.
 If you are keen on music and Ruby, and would like to help out, I'm more than glad to accept more developers!
 Or musicians.
 Or both.

 ## The idea